danmalcolm/BuildUp/README.md

 Introduction
 ------------

-A library to ease the pain of creating objects for automated testing or demo data.
+A library to ease the pain of creating objects used for automated tests or demo data.

+See the introduction on the Wiki for background.

 Examples: